Klaryce/FinalYearProject/README.md

 In each folder, a folder named using the parameter -n will be created.
 Then, sub-directories named using configurations of QCNs, or parameters of the algorithm will be created to contain the results and information of corresponding QCNs.

 If a folder has been created already, it will not be created again.
 And the results will be put into it.

+There are different versions of the code package and the current package is the last one which changes the code structure a lot.
+Please contact the student immediately if the current version of the code package cannot run successfully.
+Many thanks.